CrossR/rockbox_db_py/gui/README.md

 # TODO

- - Add the DB building functionality, so that it can be run from the GUI
  - Tidy up the UI and code, check the name etcetc.
+ - Update the treeviews as files are moving, so you can more directly see the progress.